 The finish is in Fontenay-le-Comte, a village that never hosted the Tour de France before.
 The stage winner will be applauded three times as he takes both the yellow and green jersey, too.

-Tour de France 2018 stage 1: Route maps, and more
+Tour de France 2018 stage 1: Route maps, height profiles, and more

 Click on the images to zoom.